AbdelrahmanGaberMohamed/demo-CICD-eks/README.md

 Clone this repo to your machine:
   - git clone https://github.com/AbdelrahmanGaberMohamed/demo-CICD-eks
-  - create an new repo in you GitHub and push the code to it
+  - create a new repo in your GitHub and push the code to it
   - Note: If you create the repo as private you will need to pass credentials for Jenkins to authenticate with GitHub

 Using Jenkins credential manager create the following credentials: